-Poor posture increases stress on the spinal joints and the nervous system.
-Over time the increased load on the joints can manifest into painful conditions such as back pain, headaches and premature degeneration of the spinal joints.
+Poor posture increases stress on your spinal joints and the nervous system.
+Over time conditions such as back pain, headaches and early degeneration of the spinal joints can occur.

-Another factor that people forget about when it comes to poor posture is the effect it has on their range of motion.
-When we have good posture our vertebra move effortlessly as anatomically they have a great relationship with each other.
-Changes in our curves alter the mechanical relationship these spinal segments have with each other, resulting in a reduction in movement.
+When we have good posture our joints move effortlessly because anatomically they have a great relationship with each other.
+Poor posture effects the mobility of our joints because it alters the mechanical relationship our spinal joints have with each other, resulting in a reduction in movement and stiffness.

 The nervous system is responsible for every function in the human body; its what keeps us alive!
-The spine’s major role is to protect the nervous system, namely the spinal cord, which then sends out nerves to supply the body.
+The spine’s major role is to protect the nervous system, specifically the spinal cord, which then sends out nerves to control our body.

-Changes in spinal curves can lead to increased tension on the spinal cord and nerves leading to a reduction of nerve flow sent out to the body.
-Spinal degeneration as a result of poor posture can result in conditions such as bulging discs protruding onto the spinal cord and arthritic bone spurs impinging on exiting spinal nerves, causing conditions such as shooting pain into the limbs, muscle weakness and wasting.
+Poor posture can lead to increased tension on the spinal cord and nerves.
+Spinal degeneration as a result of poor posture can cause bulging discs and arthritic bone spurs that can impinge the spinal cord and nerves, causing conditions such as sciatica, muscle weakness and wasting.